KellenWatt/cdplusplus/README.md

 ```

 # WARNING
-This might've occured to you already, but this script can do some major nasty damage if you're not
+This hopefully occured to you already, but this script can do some nasty damage if you're not careful.
+As
-careful.
-As a precaution, **NEVER** run this with `sudo` or as root or use a script which requires either,
+a precaution, **NEVER** run this with `sudo` or as root or use a script which requires either, and never
-and never ever under any circumstances use this to run code that you don't know or trust.
+ever, under any circumstances, use this to run code that you don't know, understand, or trust.

 ```
 THE AUTHOR OF THE PROGRAM KNOWN AS cdplusplus OR cd++ (HEREAFTER "THE SCRIPT") ASSUMES NO LIABILITY